-- Cava di Bauxite - bauxite opencast mine, with a small lake inside the open pit and amazing colors of the earth (insane shades of red).
+- Bauxite quarry - bauxite opencast mine, with a small lake inside the open pit and amazing colors of the earth (insane shades of red).
 GPS coordinates in the description below.

 You will find a list of tourist parking areas in the vicinity of the historic center of Otranto with GPS coordinates for navigation at the end of the entry.

 The castle was built at the end of the XNUMXth century.
 Then it was rebuilt many times.
 Originally it had the shape of a quadrilateral with four round towers.
 It currently has three towers, and most sources say it is pentagonal ... but I can't see the pentagon here.
 Just take a look at its shape as seen from a bird's eye view.
 I have outlined its shape in the picture below.

 The castle is entirely surrounded by a deep moat.
 The inner courtyard has retained the original shape of the quadrilateral.

 A palace built by the Lopez family in the XNUMXth century.
 Currently, it serves as a diocesan museum, in which are exhibited, among others architectural elements from the cathedral in Otranto (fragments of mosaic floor from the XNUMXth-XNUMXth century, discovered under the cathedral floor during its renovation, baptismal font from the XNUMXth century, valuable liturgical vessels).